-Huge news from China, where scientists have claimed to have used CRISPR/Cas9 to genetically modify human babies for the first time in history.
+Huge news from China, where scientists claim to have used CRISPR/Cas9 to genetically modify human babies for the first time in history.
+The two female babies are named Lulu and Nana.
 Not sure what to think about the ethics of all this as yet, but I like what Dr. Jiankui He has to say about genes not defining you:

 “Our DNA does not predetermine our purpose or what we could achieve.
 We flourish from our own hard work, nutrition, and support from society and our loved ones.
 Whatever our genes may be, we are equal in dignity and potential.”

 In this particular case, the volunteer fathers all have HIV and they want to make sure that their progeny do not suffer from the terrible disease of AIDS.
-Earlier speculation here.
+One article on this tory is titled: Chinese scientists are creating CRISPR babies.
 The scientists plan is to eliminate a gene called CCR5, so as to ensure that the human offspring are then resistant to HIV (as well as smallpox and cholera).

 Note that some media reports are placing doubt on the accuracy of these claims and the methodology used.

-Update: Dr. George Church seems to think this is for real:
+Update: Dr. George Church seems to think that this is for real: